protocol/launchpad/docs/about-launchpad.md

 * How to use Github for source control, including making PRs & suggestions
 * How to navigate and troubleshoot an operating system and install dependencies
-* A good level of knowledge in the programming language(s) of their choice
+* A good level of knowledge in a programming language(s)
-* Experience using the basic software engineering design lifecycle
+* Experience with the basic software engineering design lifecycle
 * Experience implementing and testing software projects